victronenergy/venus-html5-app/README.md

 ### 2.7 Translations

-#### 2.7.1 Syncronizing the translations files with the POEditor Project
+#### 2.7.1 Synchronizing the translations files with the POEditor Project

 [POEditor](https://poeditor.com/) is used as localization management platform for this project.
 In order to sync the translations using the scripts from the `poeditor` folder, an API key has to be placed in the `.env.local` according to the `.env.local.example` file.